ds5678/ModComponent/docs/Setup-and-Basic-Configuration.md

 ## blueprints

 This folder and any subfolders contain any json files for adding blueprints to the game.
 Each json contains the data for only one blueprint.
 The names of these blueprint jsons do not matter.
-The format of these jsons has changed since v1.56 of the game.

 ## gear-spawns